Identifying and Solving Wear and Corrosion Issues

 Another accelerator of corrosive oxidization is an electrolytic liquid, such as salt water or acid rain.
 Both can quickly deteriorate exposed corrodible materials.
 The need for protection from these elements lead to the development of a unique coating application, sacrificial corrosion protection.
 In this process, a readily oxide-able material, typically aluminum or zinc, is applied to the surface to be protected.
 The coating will indeed deteriorate over time, but in doing so it will capture oxygen atoms before they can reach the substrate material.
 Essentially, the coating “sacrifices” itself to protect the underlying material, such processes and metal recoating or reinforcement can be completed by services such as this electroplating Alberta company and similar providers that can process many different materials for various applications.
-Furthermore, a few hundredths of an inch of coating can continue to effectively protect a surface for several years of continuous exposure to corrosive elements.
+Furthermore, a few hundredths of an inch of the coating can continue to effectively protect a surface for several years of continuous exposure to corrosive elements.
 As an added benefit, the “capturing” behavior of these coatings is capable of reducing or preventing corrosion of adjacent non-coated surfaces.
 This is especially useful in situations where the line-of-sight thermal spray process is not able to coat every possible crevice or hidden surface.

 Another application of self-sacrificing coatings is for the establishment of extremely tight tolerances in moving machine parts.
 More commonly used in aircraft and land-based gas turbine engines and similar environments requiring tight mechanical tolerances, an abradable coating can be applied to one of two surfaces which, by their design, must move with a minimum of clearance between them.
 The other mating surface is then coated with a wear-resistant carbide coating.
 This coating can enhance reliable rotary shaft seals eliminating material loss and reducing power consumption.
 As these parts operate, the friction between the coated surfaces will cause the abradable material to wear.
 The coating will only wear enough, however, to accommodate the movement of these components.
 The result is a precision fit between the two surfaces, generous enough to allow free movement but small enough to prevent most materials from passing through.
 Hayden recommends aluminum graphite, aluminum polyester, and nickel graphite for this application.